peteamiri/Tutorials/Cloud Computing/AWS/Development/README.md

 	* Account Settings : (need to get more details)
 	* Credential reports : (need to get more details)

+ * Roles are controlled by Policies
+ * Roles are prefered over Access Keys
+ * Changes to Role's policies are immediate
+ * Roles allow you to avoid using Access keys for resources.

 # EC2

 * it is withing an Region and AZ